top of page

 Marquette Trail

 In addition to our Stories of the Land interpretive trailway which has a mowed-grass surface, we also offer a primitive walking path of a higher difficulty level which begins off the gravel turnaround at the end of the road.
 Enjoy the beauty of the Fox River.
 Please be sure to turn around at the "End of Trail" sign and head back the same way you came; the property beyond that sign belongs to someone else.
 Please stay on the footpath.
+We recommend not using this trail during gun deer hunting season.

 "Stories of the Land" Interpretive Trailway